 A key is redeemed for a new subscription by entering it on the site’s front page or purchase page.
 Look for “Redeem Your Bluebook Key.”
 A keys is redeemed for subscription renewal by first logging in, then entering it on the site’s front page or purchase page.

 The value of a subscription key is equal to the cost of a first-year subscription.
 If a key is used to renew a subscription, the full value of the key is used to extend to subscription at the renewal rate.
-For example, if the first-year subscription rate is $32 and the renewal rate is $15, applying a key will extend a subscription for approximately twenty-five months.
+For example, if the first-year subscription rate is $25 and the renewal rate is $15, applying a key will extend a subscription for twenty months.

 All purchases except subscription renewals begin with choosing any of the purchasing links on the site’s public front page (renewals begin with logging into the account whose subscription is to be renewed).
 Each purchase link leads to the purchase page, where printed books, online subscriptions, or subscription keys (for distribution to individual users within an organization) are available.
 Subscriptions are for one or several years; multiple-year subscriptions and subscription renewals are discounted.